mitre-public/boogie/boogie-arinc/README.md

 cases where they are not or where values are received that are <i>outside</i> the specification should be considered exceptions and errors (FieldSpecParseException(s)) should be thrown.

 ## Rules of thumb

+Ideally most record/field specifications should automatically reject data that aren't to spec.
+Most of the publicly available 424 data out there *isn't* exactly to spec and so it's important that the parsers that are taking the raw records -> semi-structured data are robust to potentially bad/non-standard input.

 # REST API detailed overview